Neurodiversity in the Office

 2. Foster Inclusive Recruiting and Hiring

 Traditional hiring processes have hindered the recruitment of neurodiverse workers.
 This is where employers can make changes to project a welcoming workplace to people with neurodivergent traits.
-Accessibility.com suggests adjusting your expectations for interviews by focusing on specific skills and qualifications rather than a vague concept of “people skills” and avoid making assumptions about a candidate’s needs.
+According to Accessibility.com, employers can take the following steps to create a more inclusive interview process:

-3. Offer Flexibility
+3. Offer Flexible Work Environments

 4. Support Socializing Appropriately

-5. Ask for help when needed!
+6. Ask for help when needed!

 Why should I embrace DEI?

-The extended interview process used by Microsoft's Neurodiversity Hiring Program is designed to support and educate neurodivergent candidates, by focusing on workability, interview prep, and skills assessment.
+• Microsoft – The extended interview process used by Microsoft's Neurodiversity Hiring Program is designed to support and educate neurodivergent candidates, by focusing on workability, interview prep, and skills assessment.

-The world's largest bank, JP Morgan Chase, offers two ways for neurodiverse talent to join their team.
+• JP Morgan Chase – The world's largest bank, JP Morgan Chase, offers two ways for neurodiverse talent to join their team.
 This company first collaborates with agencies and universities to match prospective hires with the appropriate position.
 Second, in 2022, JP Morgan hired a global head to their office of diversity and inclusion.
 This shows how committed the biggest bank in the United States is to removing barriers and enabling neurodiverse colleagues to enter the workforce.

 What Can Your Company Do?